epccs/RPUno/AmpHr/README.md

 ## Overview

-Note: values are reported in Amp-Seconds.
-To convert the reported value to the typical notion divide by 3600.

 On RPUno ADC2 is connected to a high side current sense for charging and ADC3 is connected to one for discharging.
 The [Adc] firmware is used to take the direct readings.
 This interactive command line program demonstrates how the ATmega328p can be used to estimate the solar power that has been stored, or discharged.

 [Adc]: ../Adc

-Since the mcu is good with integers (not floats) the units will be mA*mSec as integers.

 # Start of Day